-‘Essential Worker’ Truckers Encounter New Struggles in Pandemic
+How Are ‘Essential Worker’ Truckers Encountering New Struggles During the Pandemic?

 More than 3.5 million strong, truckers are the backbone of American business.
 They crisscross the country, keeping us stocked and well fed despite the hazards.
 Unfortunately, the risks to truck drivers have increased over the last few months during the global pandemic, COVID-19.